KewKalustian/wordle_cracker/README.md

 Happy "wordling"!

-Update: Python script in the making
+Update: Python script in the making…